dive2Pro/roam-references-radar/README.md

 4. **Multiple Reference Links**: For each identified keyword, the popover displays multiple possible reference links, allowing you to select the most relevant connection for your knowledge graph.

+### Usage Tips

+**Page Recognition Rules**: The plugin automatically identifies pages in your Roam graph but filters out pages with overly short titles (such as single characters) to ensure more accurate and useful connection recommendations.

 ## Installation

 ### Via Roam Depot